git/git.github.io/rev_news/drafts/edition-92.md

 + [Setting Up GPG on Windows (The Easy Way)](https://www.git-tower.com/blog/setting-up-gpg-windows/) by Bruno Brito on Tower’s blog.
 + [Our Favorite Tower Features](https://blog.kaleidoscope.app/2022/10/18/our-l33t-tower-features/) by Florian Albrecht on Kaleidoscope's blog.
 + [The Story of Scalar](https://github.blog/2022-10-13-the-story-of-scalar/)
-  by Derrick Stolee and Victoria Dye on GitHub Blog.
+  by Derrick Stolee and Victoria Dye on the GitHub Blog.
 + Literally the smallest changeset possible created:
   [Fix: remove a ZERO WIDTH NO-BREAK SPACE in front of an inline literal](https://github.com/spyder-ide/spyder-docs/pull/332).
 + [VS Code "Timeline" feature — Your local version control system](https://www.amitmerchant.com/vs-code-timeline-your-local-version-control-system/)